prometheus/client_java/README.md

 </dependency>
 ```

-If you use Gradle,you can add the dependency.
+If you use Gradle, you can add the dependency.

 ````groovy
 dependencies {